GoogleCloudPlatform/community/tutorials/continuous-deployment-pipeline-google-container-engine-with-codeship/index.md

     jet steps --ci-commit-id 1234ABCD --tag master --push

-This command will run the steps to build your container cluster for the initial setup.
-It will take a few minutes to complete.
+This command creates your initial deployment and exposes the application.
 Once completed, navigate to the [Discovery](https://console.cloud.google.com/kubernetes/discovery) page in the Google Cloud Platform Console to verify the status is `ok`.
 Click the endpoint to open the application in the browser.
 You should see `Hello Express!`.